 Most EDI software allows “views” of the mailbox data, allowing you to set up filters to only view the documents that are in error or did not come in or go out as expected.
 Reviewing all the documents for an entire day looking for these kinds of errors is a waste of time, not to mention so boring that you may miss a document in error as your mind has wandered off.
 It is important to monitor for errors or disruptions in flow as no system runs perfectly 24/7 with 100% perfect data.
 Just do this in the most efficient way possible so you are only dealing with the documents that have issues, not the documents that came in and went out fine.

 Another effort well worth your time is to document what is needed to be set up in your ERP system when you add a new Trading Partner and their documents.
-In fact, we did a blog recently on this very topic.
 This last summer there has been turnover at many of our customers with little or no training of the new person handling EDI.
 While we can make any needed changes to a map and know quite a few ERP systems very well, we do not know all of them.
 Many times, the “EDI” person also handled things in their ERP system, like setting the appropriate fields on a customer record for EDI and handling UCC-128 (GS1-128) shipping label creation.
 Having documentation covering what to do when adding a new Trading Partner is invaluable to a new person in that position.
 If the day-to-day EDI process is automated, at least that should run smoothly even if there is a new person in charge.